phoenixframework/phoenix/guides/docs/deployment/heroku.md

 - [Remote shells](https://hexdocs.pm/iex/IEx.html#module-remote-shells) and remote observer are not possible.
     - Heroku does not allow SSH access to your dynos so you can not inspect, debug, or trace your production nodes using things like [the built-in Observer](https://elixir-lang.org/getting-started/mix-otp/supervisor-and-application.html#observer).

 If you are just getting started or you don't expect to use the features above, Heroku should be enough for your needs.
-For instance, if you are migrating an existing application running on Heroku to Phoenix, keeping a similar set of features, Elixir will perform just as well or even better then your current stack.
+For instance, if you are migrating an existing application running on Heroku to Phoenix, keeping a similar set of features, Elixir will perform just as well or even better than your current stack.

 If you want a platform-as-a-service without these limitations, try [Gigalixir](http://gigalixir.readthedocs.io/).
 If you would rather deploy to a cloud platform, such as EC2, Google Cloud, etc, consider [Distillery](https://github.com/bitwalker/distillery).